 Templeton attempted to deal with his doubts.
 He enrolled in seminary classes because he thought his lack of theological education might be contributing to his doubts.
 However, he also pursued spiritual disciplines – such as prayer, meditation, fasting, and taking long walks in the woods where he could be alone and quiet with God.
 But it didn’t work.
 Templeton stated: “I would cover them over [his doubts] with prayer and activity but soon there would be a wisp of smoke and a flicker of flame and then a firestorm of doubt.”

-Templeton did not easily walk away from his faith and it was a tremendous struggle.
+Templeton did not easily walk away from his faith, and it was a tremendous struggle.
 I think this is important to emphasize, as unfair assumptions can be made about those who abandon faith.
-“They didn’t ______ enough” (fill in that blank with whatever: pray enough, cry out to God enough, study enough, etc).
-Or rebellion and obstinacy is seen as the primary cause of the slide into unbelief.
-Yet is it fair to say a person is rebellious and obstinate when they tried so hard to keep their faith?
+“They didn’t ______ enough” – Fill in that blank with whatever: pray enough, cry out to God enough, study enough, etc. Or rebellion and obstinacy is seen as the primary cause of the slide into unbelief.
+Yet, are these accusations fair when someone tried so hard to keep their faith?

 I do want to clarify that I think there are some cases where rebellion may be the heart of it, or where the individual did not make proper effort to deal with their doubts.
 Yet as believers we need to refrain from hasty judgment or making false assumptions.
 The focus of this book is on the tough cases where it appears that the person did indeed do all that they could to retain their faith – and it did not work.